 Few sectors are changing as fast as retail, and selling into top retail organizations has never been harder.
-Plus, increased competition, a shifting business landscape, and major concerns over data security and customer privacy mean the sales process is longer, more nebulous, and riskier than ever.
+Technology trends in retail industry plus increased competition, a shifting business landscape, and major concerns over data security and customer privacy mean the sales process is longer, more nebulous, and riskier than ever.
 But for those fortunate few who manage to penetrate new accounts, retail can be a virtual goldmine for today’s SaaS vendors.

 So how do you make it work?